Cotton Futures Drop as Traders Await Fiber Sales Report

-Cotton futures slumped Wednesday, unable to sustain gains that followed a report yesterday that showed crop conditions slipping in the U.S.
+Cotton futures slumped Wednesday, unable to sustain gains that followed a report showing crop conditions slipping in the U.S.

 Continue Reading Below